Fans jeer as players take a knee in English soccer match

 He added that it “made me proud to wear this shirt with the boys today!!!”

+“We are disappointed that a small group of supporters have today chosen to voice their opposition to such activities directly aimed at raising awareness of the fight against racism,” the EFL said.

+“Discrimination in any form is not welcome and we remain committed to working with our clubs, including Millwall, who undertake a significant amount of work on equality and inclusion initiatives, as we continue with our collective objective to eradicate all types of prejudiced behavior, ensuring the EFL is an inclusive and diverse environment for all.”
-The topic of Millwall’s players taking a knee was discussed on a fans’ forum this week and a statement from the first-team squad was published on the club’s official website on Friday.

-“As a squad we are fully supportive of the entire football family’s efforts in ridding the sport, and society generally, of all forms of discrimination,” the statement read.
+The topic of Millwall’s players taking a knee was discussed on a fans’ forum this week.
+The first-team squad released a statement on the club’s official website on Friday, saying the players were “fully supportive of the entire football family’s efforts in ridding the sport, and society generally, of all forms of discrimination.”

 It added that the gesture of taking a knee is, in the club’s view, “in no way representative of any agreement with political messaging or ideology.”